stanford-rc/globus.stanford.edu/scenarios.md

 and Globus.
 All transfer operations—except for the actual data being transferred—goes through this connection.</p>

-To fix this, you will need to reach out to your IT person.
-For students (undergrads and grads), reach out to Student Technical Support at the Lathrop Learning Hub.
-For everyone else, go to your LNA.

 <p>Globus Connect Personal must be able to make outbound connections to
 relay.globusonline.org on TCP port 2223.
 To fix this, you will need to reach out to your IT person.
 For students (undergrads and grads), reach out to <a href="https://thehub.stanford.edu/services/student-technical-support">Student Technical Support</a> at the <a href="https://thehub.stanford.edu/">Lathrop Learning Hub</a>.
 For everyone else, go to your <a href="https://web.stanford.edu/group/networking/dist/sunet.reports/LNA.html"